SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/schedule.md

 To add a new activity to be run automatically:

-1. Run SuperOffice Travel Gateway - start the SOTrvGate.exe file located in the SuperOffice program files folder.
+1. Run SuperOffice Travel Gateway - start **SOTrvGate.exe** located in the SuperOffice program files folder.

 2. Click **New** to open the dialog where you specify what SuperOffice Travel Gateway should do.